Estimation of glomerular filtration rate

 -max indicates the maximum of Scr/k or 1

-Use of an estimating or prediction equation to estimate GFR from serum creatinine should be employed for people with chronic kidney disease (CKD) and those with risk factors for CKD (diabetes, hypertension, cardiovascular disease, and family history of kidney disease).
+Use of an estimating or prediction equation to estimate GFR from serum creatinine should be employed for people with CKD and those with risk factors for CKD (diabetes, hypertension, cardiovascular disease, and family history of kidney disease).
 Reasons given for routine reporting of eGFR with every serum creatinine in adult (18 and over) patients include:

 -GFR and creatinine clearance are poorly inferred from serum creatinine alone.
 GFR and creatinine clearance are inversely and nonlinearly related to serum creatinine.
-The effects of age, sex, and, to a lesser extent, race, on creatinine production further cloud interpretation.
+The effects of age and sex further cloud interpretation.

-The Kidney Disease: Improving Global Outcomes CKD work group clinical practice guidelines,(1) as further defined by the National Kidney Foundation-Kidney Disease Outcomes Quality Initiative commentary,(2) provide the following recommendations for reporting and interpretation of serum creatinine and eGFR:
+The Kidney Disease: Improving Global Outcomes (KDIGO) CKD work group clinical practice guidelines,(1) as further defined by the National Kidney Foundation-Kidney Disease Outcomes Quality Initiative (NKF-KDOQI) commentary,(2) provided recommendations for reporting and interpretation of serum creatinine and eGFR, which were revised after development of a refit CKD-EPI Creatinine eGFR equation in 2021 that does not require a mathematical adjustment based on race:

 1.4.3: Evaluation of GFR

--1.4.3.1: We recommend using serum creatinine and a GFR estimating equation for initial assessment.
+-1.4.3.1: We recommend using serum creatinine and GFR estimating equation for initial assessment.

 -1.4.3.3: We recommend that clinicians: